Technologicat/unpythonic/macro_extras/README.md

    - If something goes wrong in the expansion of one block macro in a ``with`` statement that specifies several block macros, surprises may occur.
    - When in doubt, use a separate ``with`` statement for each block macro that applies to the same section of code, and nest the blocks.
      - Test one step at a time with the ``macropy.tracing.show_expanded`` block macro to make sure the expansion looks like what you intended.

+### This is semantics, not syntax!

+[Strictly speaking](https://stackoverflow.com/questions/17930267/what-is-the-difference-between-syntax-and-semantics-of-programming-languages), ``True``: we just repurpose Python's existing syntax to give it new meanings.
+However, in the Racket reference, **a** *syntax* designates a macro, in contrast to a *procedure* (regular function).
+We provide syntaxes in this particular sense.
+The name ``unpythonic.syntax`` is also shorter to type than ``unpythonic.semantics``, less abstruse, and close enough to convey the intended meaning.

+If you want custom *syntax* proper, then you may be interested in the upcoming Pydialect.